Bash-09/mince-raft-rs/README.md

 # mince-raft-rs

-A Minecraft client to connect to vanilla Minecraft servers written in Rust.
+A Minecraft client in Rust that connects to real vanilla Minecraft servers.

 I can only do this thanks to the extremely detailed documentation on the Minecraft Protocol at https://wiki.vg/Protocol